icann/rdap-conformance-tool/docs/std_95.md

 "message": "The JSON value is not a string."
 }
 ```
-    5. For the JSON name eventAction , the value shall be included in the RDAPJSONValues with Type="event action".
+    5. For the JSON name eventAction, the value shall be included in the RDAPJSONValues with Type="event action".
 ``` json
 {
 "code": -11306,